srijan-paul/srijan-paul.github.io/injuly.in/src/blog/napkin-inference-cost.md

 ## Optimizing for hundreds of users on a GPU.

-Most contexts will never reach the 200k token limit, even if that is the context window you advertise to customers.
+Most contexts will never reach the 200k length.
 Depending on your product, the median LLM-conversation can be anywhere between 4-40k tokens.

-We can split the KV-cache into chunks, and then allocate those chunks to different users as their token use increases.
+To account for variable-length conversations, we can split the KV-cache into chunks, and incrementally allocate those chunks to different users as their token use grows.
 Conversation threads that are abandoned/cold can be flushed out of the cache.
 This is what vLLM does with [PagedAttention](https://hamzaelshafie.bearblog.dev/paged-attention-from-first-principles-a-view-inside-vllm/).
-Depending on the median user activity, you can serve anywhere between **40-60 users per Blackwell chip**, depending on what you assume for the conversation length.
+Depending on the median user activity, you can serve anywhere between **40-60 users per Blackwell chip**.

 Remember that the nature of your product matters too.
 In most ChatGPT-style apps the user spends more time reading than prompting.
 For a median chat session, a user will likely have 80% idle time.
 Here, the GPU has a duty cycle of 20% (!).

-So realistically, one chip can serve \~300-800 users comfortably depending on the style of app.
+Realistically, one chip can serve \~300-800 users comfortably depending on the style your app.
-Of course, this won't hold if you're using some harness to feed the agent with data in a loop.
+For non-chat apps, measuring duty-cycles is not optional.

 ## Tokens Per Second

 Earlier, we saw that we can comfortably support 6 users at 100% duty cycle.
-But what would be the speed observed by them?
+But would their experience be snappy?

 Again, this is a direct consequence of our memory-to-compute ratio.
-For a single forward pass, we'll move all the model weights + KV-cache from VRAM to registers *once*.
+For a single forward pass we move all the model weights + KV-cache from VRAM to registers *once*.
-Then, we'll do 2*B operations for every byte loaded.
+Then, we do 2*B operations for every byte loaded.

 So the total time spent is:

 ```
-time spent moving data (in seconds)
+time spent moving data
     = memory in GB  / bandwidth in GBps
     = 190GB / (8*10**3) GBps
     = 0.02375 seconds